Finite Population Identification and Design-Based Sensitivity Analysis: Design-Based Sensitivity Analysis

 \subsection{A Design-Based Approach to Calibrating $K$}

-A traditional sensitivity analysis would plot the identified set $\Theta_I(K)$ as a function of the sensitivity parameter $K$, as in the top plot of figure \ref{fig:GneezyDesignBased}.
-This plot shows how our conclusions can vary from point identification of ATE (under exact balance, $K=0$) to partial identification under approximate balance ($K > 0$).
+The identified set $\Theta_I(K)$ as a function of the sensitivity parameter $K$, as in the top plot of figure \ref{fig:GneezyDesignBased}, shows how our conclusions can vary from point identification of ATE (under exact balance, $K=0$) to partial identification under approximate balance ($K > 0$).
 Like any sensitivity analysis, however, there is an important question: Which values of $K$ are most plausible?
-In this section, we provide an objective approach to calibrating this sensitivity parameter, based on randomization.
+In this section, we provide an objective approach to \emph{calibrating} this sensitivity parameter, based on an assumption that treatment was randomly assigned.
 Specifically, define

 This is the design-probability that the $K$-approximate mean balance assumption holds, when the true potential outcomes are $\Y(1)$ and $\Y(0)$.
-Although $\Prob_\text{design}$ is known, $p(K,\Y(1),\Y(0))$ is unknown since it depends on the specific values of the potential outcomes.
-However, we can obtain bounds on this probability by using two constraints: (1) Half of all potential outcomes are known (namely, those associated with the observed treatments) and (2) Outcomes are bounded (\ref{assump:boundedSupport1}).
-These restrictions combined with the known design distribution will let us obtain bounds on the probability $p(K, \Y(1), \Y(0))$ for all $K$.
-We specifically focus on lower bounds since these tell us the smallest design probability of $K$-approximate balance, which will lead to the most conservative inference.
+Although $\Prob_\text{design}$ is known, $p(K,\Y(1),\Y(0))$ is unknown since it depends on unknown values of the potential outcomes.

+We can, however, think of $p(K,\Y(1),\Y(0))$ itself as a parameter---it is a functional of the population matrix of potential outcomes, holding $K$ fixed.
+We will show that this parameter is itself partially identified, and we can derive its identified set, in the same sense as we developed in section \ref{sec:finitePopIdent}.
+Specifically, we obtain bounds on this probability by using two constraints: (1) Half of all potential outcomes are known (namely, those associated with the observed treatments) and (2) Outcomes are bounded (\ref{assump:boundedSupport1}).

+We focus on the lower bound on $p(K,\Y(1),\Y(0))$, since this tells us the smallest design probability such that $K$-approximate mean balance is guaranteed.
 So let